We want you to Start Saying More!

-Meet our CEO/Founder, Olamide Afolabi.
-Olamide is a Nigerian American woman who has spent years dedicating herself to getting as many people as she can into therapy.
-She holds the strong belief that the ability to unlearn and relearn how to properly process experiences is one of the first things to poise us for success.
-After years of assisting people with their therapy search individually and understanding the complaints of Black and minority people when it comes to receiving mental health, Olamide had to find a way to get more people into therapy and eliminate as many of the hinderances as possible.
+Start Saying More was founded by Olamide Afolabi, a Nigerian American who has made it her mission in life to get as many people as she can into therapy.
+She holds the strong belief that the ability to unlearn and relearn how to properly process experiences is one of the first things that poise us for success.

 As a person who has also utilized therapy at different points of her life, she knows firsthand how the experience completely shifts once a person has the right therapist.
 In the past, Olamide had worked with some non-Black mental health providers who simply did not create a comfortable and trusting atmosphere.
 Due to this, she would half-heartedly attend sessions until she would stop going completely.
 Each time, it would take years before she put in the effort to find a new therapist.
 It wasn’t until Olamide found a Black woman therapist with similar personality traits, values, and experiences that she felt fully supported enough to explore herself and do the self work necessary to be a better human, all around.

 The story of having a difficult time connecting with a mental health provider is not new or uncommon.
 Understanding this, Olamide is devoted to providing methods to not only get more Black and minority people into therapy, but to retain them as well.